MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Experimental Results and Analysis

 To gain deeper insights into the reasoning behaviors of different models, we conducted a qualitative case study on two representative samples from the CMDC and E-DAIC-WOZ datasets, as shown in Figure~\ref{fig_3}.
 We focus on three aspects: the consistency between predicted scores and evaluation rationale, the relevance of reasoning to original dialogue, and the logical soundness of the reasoning.

-1) {\bf{LLaMA-3-8B}} method showed clear deficiencies in score prediction.
+The results reveal a progressive improvement across methods: 1) {\bf{LLaMA-3-8B}} method showed clear deficiencies in score prediction.
 For instance, although the model recognized that the subject had 8 hours of sleep, it still gave a score of 2 (poor), which did not align with the actual situation.
 2) {\bf{LoRA}} method {fine-tuned model} showed improvements, providing a "mild" reasoning result, but the gap between the predicted scores and actual values remained significant.
 This limitation is primarily due to the lack of real labels during training, leading to deviations between predicted and actual scores.
 3) {\bf{Our}} method demonstrated a clear advantage in capturing subtle cues in the dialogue that are difficult to detect, enabling accurate predictions.
-This advantage is attributed to the integration of multi-modal and multi-task learning modules, which provide the model with latent information, thereby enhancing the accuracy of score predictions.
+This advantage is attributed to the integration of multimodal and multi-task learning modules, which provide the model with latent information, thereby enhancing the accuracy of score predictions.